lastoyster/Flutter-Wallet/README.md

-# Wallet Flutter App | Figma UI Design converted in Flutter
+# wallet_management Flutter App | Figma UI Design converted in Flutter
 ## Getting Started

 This project is a starting point for a Flutter application.